ZzMzaw/zzmzaw.github.io/content/posts/2024-07-14_first_post/index.md

 This is my very first blog post using Zola (<https://www.getzola.org/>) with tabi (<https://welpo.github.io/tabi/>) as a theme.

-As anyone starting a new blog using a SSG [^1], I was about to write a first post on how I set it up.
+As anyone starting a new blog using an SSG [^1], I was about to write a first post on how I set it up.

 Nevertheless, almost everything is already documented:
 - How to install Zola:\